deividAlfa/stm32_soldering_iron_controller/README.md

 * KSGER v3.0 [TESTING]: Seems to use the same as the 3.1.
 Use that firmware, not tested yet.
 * KSGER v3.1 [STABLE]: Profile compatible with STM32F101/102/103 R8/RB.
 Use 101R8 profile.

+---

 <a id="faq"></a>
 ## Frequently asked questions<br>

+### Backing up the original firmware
+Be warned, usually the MCU will be read-protected, so you won't be able to read its contents, only erase it.<br>
+For KSGER boards, some can be found over internet.<br>
+The simplest way to not loose the original FW is actually to buy a new MCU, replace it, and store the original MCU in a safe place.<br>
+Any difference in the pinout will require firmware tuning, although easing that that is one of the main proposits of this firmware.<br>
+There are some hacks / vulnerabilities that can be used to backup protected firmware, more details here:<br>
+**[STM32 power glitching timing attack](https://github.com/dreamcat4/t12-t245-controllers-docs/tree/master/tools/software/STM32CubeIDE#option-2-power-glitching-timing-attack
+)**<br>

+### Flashing the firmware
+Download the binary **STM32SolderingStation.bin** already compiled from the /BOARDS folder and flash it using stlink.<br>
+There's no support for custom bootloaders, and there won't be, as flash is almost full in 64KB devices.<br>
+Use one of these ST-LINK clones ($3 or less), refer to the schematics for the SWD pinout.<br>
 ### Display issues<br>
-If the display has right/left line like this picture: Go to system / Offset and adjust the value until it's centered.<br>
+If the display has right/left line like this picture: Go to [System menu](Readme_files/Operation.md#system) / Offset and adjust the value until it's centered.<br>
 <img src="/Readme_files/oled_offset.jpg?raw=true" width="320"><br>

 ### Temperature unstability<br>
-Never modify any PWM / Delay settings by default.
+By default, never modify any PWM / Delay settings in the [Iron menu](Readme_files/Operation.md#menu).
 Doing so may cause such issues.<br>
 Also, new tips are often unstable, leading to temperature jumps.<br>
 Don't try to calibrate the tip in this state, neither set a high temperature, because it could go under control.<br>
 They usually settle after some burning time.
 It's recommended to set a middle temperature (250-300ºC) and leave like that for 15-20 minutes until it stabilizes.<br>
-If the temps are still unstable, you might be having power supply noise.
-Try increasing the Iron/Delay option, allowing more time for the temp signal to settle.<br>
+If the temps are still unstable, try increasing the Iron/Delay option, allowing more time for the temp signal to settle.<br>
-Some boards have broken/badly soldered capacitors, leading to similar issues.<br>
 A damaged, loose or defective connection in the handle will also cause this issues.
 Ensure the contacts are clean.<br>
+There have been problems with some board/stations like:<br>
+* Noisy power supply
+* Broken / badly soldered capacitors
+* Bad Op-Amp
+* Bad 3v3 Regulator

+### Temperature accuracy
+Buying a cheap high temperature meter is highly recommended!<br>
+These boards can have pretty different readings and tolerances.
+Even between T12 tips.<br>
+So the factory calibration is intentionally set lower than real, to avoid possible overheating problems.<br>
+Once you set the firmware, go to calibration and set there the real temperature measured with the external probe.<br>

 ### Calibration issues<br>
+Ensure to read [Calibration menu](Readme_files/Operation.md#calibration) first!.<br>
 To calibrate, go into Calibration / Start.<br>
 If the difference between measured and real is more than 50ºC, the calibration will be aborted, telling you to go into Calibration / Adjust.<br>
 The calibration adjustment menu has two fields: Calibration step (250, 350, 450ºC), and the internal value associated to each step.<br>